 With regard to other persons, it depends on the person as to how and on what basis they are remunerated.
 6.3 Do you feel there is a noticeable increase in the availability of capital to finance real estate transactions in your jurisdiction, whether equity or debt?
 What are the main sources of capital you see active in your market?

 While we feel there continues to be a gradually increasing trend in the availability of debt finance, we feel the availability of equity finance is levelling off.
-The market share prices of real estate industry-related companies have been decreasing since last year as have the share prices of other companies including companies in other industries; however, the market share prices of the investment equities of J-REITs (investment corporations under the Act on Investment Trusts and Investment Corporations) still show a gradually increasing trend.
-The number of J-REIT offerings has become brisk since 2012 after the global economic downturn.

-Nomura Real Estate Master Fund, Inc. succeeded in bringing the largest IPO ever to market, the amount of which was about 175 billion yen in 2013.
-With regard to loans for real estate made by Japanese banks, while a quarter-to-quarter comparison of new loans in the same period last year as of December, 2015 were lower than those in the previous fiscal year, the total value of new loans has continued to show a gradually increasing trend.
+The market share prices of the investment equities of J-REITs (investment corporations under the Act on Investment Trusts and Investment Corporations) show a gradually decreasing trend.
+The reason is that it has become difficult to acquire commercial real estate under the current circumstances for J-REITs.
+In addition, the Guidelines for IPOs of J-REITs were revised by the Tokyo Stock Exchange, because the performance of the J-REITs that conducted IPOs last year was poor.
+Accordingly, the validity of the offering price is to be reviewed strictly, and IPOs have become more difficult than ever before.
+With regard to loans for real estate made by Japanese banks, a year-to-year comparison of new loans in the same period this year as of March, 2017 were higher than those in the previous fiscal year and the total value of new loans has continued to show a gradually increasing trend.
+The balance of the loans for the real estate industry became the highest ever at the end of March 2017.